SOFTENG310-Team4/SMARTJ/README.md

 1. Clone the repo: `git clone https://github.com/SOFTENG310-Team4/SMARTJ.git`
 2. Navigate to root directory of the Repository
+3. Create a .env file and add a OpenAI API key (should be in the format REACT_APP_OPENAI_API_KEY=*your key*)
-3. Run `npm install` to install the necessary dependencies
+4. Run `npm install` to install the necessary dependencies
-4. Run `npm start` to run the web application
+5. Run `npm start` to run the web application
-5. After running npm start, open your browser and navigate to `http://localhost:3000`
+6. After running npm start, open your browser and navigate to `http://localhost:3000`

 ### Running Tests